 The goals of palliative care include:

-- Treating and preventing symptoms such as pain, nausea, fatigue and other physical symptoms caused by cancer or its treatment
+- Treating and preventing symptoms such as pain, nausea, weakness, fatigue, and other physical symptoms caused by cancer or its treatment

 - Treating a patient’s emotional and social needs